In this guide, we provide a summary/breakdown of energy in the US.

 [US electricity generation is expected to grow in the future]

-Renewable Energy Production & Consumption In The United States – Present & Future
+Projections For Renewable Energy In The United States In The Future

 Some of the lowest estimates put renewable energy at an energy share of around 3-4% higher than today by 2050, from 12% to around 16%.

-But, when talking about just electricity generation and not overall energy supply, renewable energy electricity % share may jump as high as 30-40%, according to some estimates
+For just electricity generation, and not total energy consumption, renewable energy electricity % share may jump as high as 30-40%, according to some estimates

-Some studies indicate that most of the US’ electricity can be supplied by renewables by 2050 based on current technology, but this scenario depends on various factors to become reality
+Some studies indicate that most of the US’ electricity can be supplied by renewables by 2050 based on current technology, but this might be more speculative at this stage

-You can read more about renewables in the US in 2018, and some projections of the future at the prescouter.com resource
+You can read more about renewables in the US in 2018, and some projections for the future in the prescouter.com report

 Approximately 72.1% of the petroleum in the U.S. is used for transportation (e-education.psu.edu)